Dear Converse Parent/Guardian,

 - 3rd Offense: Community service hours, $150 fine, potential for suspension

 You should also know that under state law, South Carolina residents convicted of an alcohol or drug violation lose their eligibility for the LIFE Scholarship, the Palmetto Fellows Scholarship, and the South Carolina Tuition Grant.
-We encourage you to discuss these issues, as well as matters that will affect students’ health, safety, and welfare, with your daughter.
-Converse College appreciates your participation in your daughter’s education.
+We encourage you to discuss these issues, as well as matters that will affect students’ health, safety, and welfare, with your son or daughter.
+Converse appreciates your participation in your child’s education.
 If you have any questions, please do not hesitate to make contact.